 A grant from the National Lottery Heritage Fund in 2012 meant the roof could be repaired.
-More recent funding has seen historic outbuildings brought back into use as a space to teach local children to learn to play traditional Sikh instruments.
+More recent funding has seen historic outbuildings being used as a space to teach local children to learn to play traditional Sikh instruments.

 Share your knowledge

-Do you have more information about any of the gurdwaras mentioned in this article, or do you know about another gurdwara in a historic building?
-Why not Enrich the List, or let us know in the comments below.
+Do you have more information about any of the gurdwaras mentioned in this article or about another gurdwara in a historic building?
+Add your photos and insight to the Missing Pieces Project.